Challenge: Guide NGO to better understand needs of migrant populations and imagine new service offerings based on needs

 She was new to the humanitarian and social fields when she joined BSF, but she quickly built her expertise and was able to deal with complex subjects with great ease.
 She has impressed us all with her creativity, her insight and her acute ability to identify the key elements of a situation.

 - Education & Content Director

 The Client and the Business Challenge

 Bibliothèques Sans Frontières (Libraries without Borders) is a French humanitarian NGO/social entreprise founded in 2007 that is dedicated to bringing access to knowledge and information to over 50 countries around the world.
 Through interventions in humanitarian crisis situations and the development of innovative tools and methodologies, Bibliothèques Sans Frontières (BSF) is reinventing the library and its perception and adoption by the most vulnerable populations.

 I joined the NGO in September 2017 for a 5-month social innovation mission as part of my specialized master’s program in Design Innovation at Ensci-Les Ateliers (French design school).

 The IdeasBox, one of BSF’s most notable innovations, is a “pop up” multimedia center that can be easily unpacked to create a dedicated library space of 1000m².
 BSF works with local partners in France, Greece, the Middle East, Africa and Colombia to adapt the physical and digital content and equipment to the needs and the expectations of the target populations.
 Dedicated facilitators run regular activities to drive positive educational, informational and psychosocial outcomes amongst users of the library.

-As service designer and innovation coach on the project, I was enlisted by the general director, the director of Education & Content, and the direct of Operations in France to tackle two key challenges:
+As service designer and innovation coach on the project, I was enlisted by the general director, the Director of Education & Content, and the Director of Operations in France to tackle two key challenges:

 - Re-imagining the services that BSF could provide for a highly-funded and highly-resourced project for migrant populations in two emergency shelters in the greater Paris region